starcitizen-lug/knowledge-base/wiki/Troubleshooting/nvidia.md

 ## Severe frame drops
 1. Do not use [DLSS](#dlss-deep-learning-super-sampling) and [Smooth Motion](#nvidia-smooth-motion) at the same time.
 It may result in poor framerates, freezes, and severe artifacts.
+2. Smooth Motion has been known to cause frame drops when holding the F interaction menu over an ASOP terminal.
+See the warnings [here](#nvidia-smooth-motion).
-2. Some Penguins are seeing VRAM exhaustion problems on Nvidia cards.
+3. Some Penguins are seeing VRAM exhaustion problems on Nvidia cards.
 Overriding the max allowed VRAM allocation may help:

 - Use the LUG Helper to [edit your launch script](/Tips-and-Tricks#how-to-edit-the-launch-script).
 - **If you're using DXVK:**